Cellular Redox in Cats

 At home, the most useful first step is to compare the cat to its own baseline rather than to other cats.
 Note whether grooming stops mid-session, whether whisker fatigue or nausea seems to change food interest, and whether the cat seeks warmer resting spots.
 These observations help separate a passing off-day from a trend that deserves a structured plan and a veterinary check.

-Why Redox Balance Affects Energy and Appetite
+Why Does Redox Balance Affect a Cat's Energy and Appetite?

 Differentials: What Else Can Mimic Redox Strain